 On May 14, 2025, Roush Fenway Keselowski Racing, LLC (RFK Racing) discovered suspicious activity on certain systems within its network.
 An investigation took place and revealed that a cybercriminal accessed or acquired files containing sensitive information.

 A review took place and it was determined on Aug.
 4, 2025 that the cybersecurity incident compromised personally identifiable information (PII) of an estimated 13,362 individuals.
-Information exposed may have included names, contact information, dates of birth, Social Security numbers and payment information.
+Information exposed included names, addresses, Social Security numbers, dates of birth, driver's license or state ID numbers, health insurance subscriber number, passport number, financial account information, health insurance information, health insurance claim information and medical information.

 In addition to required state and federal disclosures, RFK Racing is offering affected individuals 24 free months of TransUnion Cyberscout single-bureau credit monitoring services.